PNR Metro Commuter Line: Tutuban/Dela Rosa-IRRI

 On December 1, 2019, Train services to the International Rice Research Institute inside the campus of the University of the Philippines Los Baños were started.
 Five new stations were added to the route: Pansol and Masili in Calamba Laguna, and Los Baños, college and IRRI in the neighboring town of Los Baños.

 The service uses the Kogane train set previously used for Premiere Train Services.
 The service originates from Tutuban exclusively on Sundays, while it starts from Dela Rosa from Monday to Saturday.
 The train only loads a limited number of passengers in Dela Rosa, FTI, Bicutan, Sucat and Alabang Stations when going southbound, but unloading in stations in between like Nichols and EDSA are allowed.

 The service ended in 2020 following the COVID-19 pandemic.

 Alabang-Calamba-IRRI

 On December 16, 2019, Regular Commuter services between Alabang, Calamba and IRRI were launched.
 The service uses Kiha-350 DMUs and runs the full route thrice daily from both endpoints and twice from the Calamba-IRRI segment.
 The service ended in 2020 following the COVID-19 pandemic.

 Fares and ticketing

-The PNR Metro Commuter Line uses a distance-based fare system.
-Currently, the rail operator charges ₱1.07 per kilometer.
+The PNR Metro Commuter Line used a distance-based fare system.
+Prior to its closure, the rail operator charged ₱1.07 per kilometer.
 The minimum fare is ₱15.00.
 Fares are rounded up in multiples of ₱5.00.
 Fares are 20-percent lower for passengers of non-air-conditioned trains.
-Additionally, senior citizens and persons with disability are also given 20-percent discount.
+Additionally, senior citizens and persons with disability are given 20-percent discount.

 PNR issues paper tickets manually.
 Passengers caught without tickets, or short-ticketed, are charged the farthest distance fare of the service.

-Expansion and reconstruction plans

-North–South Commuter Railway

-The North–South Commuter Railway will be a train line connecting the northern and southern boundaries of Mega Manila.
-Once fully operational by 2025, it will connect New Clark City in Capas, Tarlac to the north and Calamba, Laguna to the south.
-The line will initially have 34 stations, expandable to 41 by 2030, and expand northward to Tarlac City and southward to Batangas City by 2040.
-The line will have commuter rail services as well as an airport limited express service connecting Clark International Airport with Alabang station.